Nem0x/asic-project-phhxh-docs/docs/backend/backend.md

 <img src="module_images/Br_unit.png" alt="BR_unit" width="300"/>
 </p>

 The Branch unit has an adder to compute the branch address, and a couple of comparators to decide whether to branch for B-type instructions.
 Once a B-type misprediction or jal/jalr is detected, it will send the correct PC address to the frontend.
-Once the correct address is to be read by instruction memory in the next cycle, a "jump_fire" signal is sent back to the Branch unit, such that the "output_valid" signal is asserted, and Branch RS is able to receive the misprediction result and move on.
+Once the correct address is to be read by instruction memory in the next cycle, a `jump_fire` signal is sent back to the Branch unit, such that the `output_valid` signal is asserted, and Branch RS is able to receive the misprediction result and move on.

 ### ALU reservation station (ALU RS)
 <p align="center">